ML-Purdue/Chess-AI-Practice/README.md

 There are several AI's already in the program, you can run yours against theirs to see how good it is.

-## Your task - Week 1
+## Your task

+###Week 1
-Your task is to complete the MiniMax algorithm in MiniMaxAI.java class in the 'you' package.
+Your task is to complete the MiniMax algorithm in MiniMaxAI.java in the 'you' package.

+###Week 2
+Your task is to complete the Alpha Beta Pruning algroithm in AlphaBetaPruningAI.java in the 'you' package.

+###Extra Task
+If you have extra time in either week 1 or week 2, try to make improvements to the Evaluation function.
+If you don't know where to begin, [here](https://chessprogramming.wikispaces.com/Evaluation) are some ideas.
 ## The API
 ####All of the classes you need to worry about are in the 'you' package.